Skip to main content

 What Happens When the Signal Is Weaker

 When the androgen receptor is less sensitive, the biological effects of testosterone throughout your body are attenuated.
-This can manifest in various ways, creating a disconnect between what your blood tests might show for and how you actually feel.
+This can manifest in various ways, creating a disconnect between what your blood tests might show for testosterone levels and how you actually feel.
 This phenomenon explains why some men with ‘normal’ testosterone levels can still experience symptoms typically associated with low testosterone.
 Their issue is one of reception, not necessarily production.

 This can affect multiple systems: